 To clone a page or post you just have to go your WordPress dashboard, select a post/page, and click on the clone button as you hover over it.
 You’ll be redirected to the draft copy, where you can make the necessary changes and hit the publish button.
 As easy as that!
 Cloning pages and posts was never so easy and hassle free.

 It is listed under "WordPress" > "WordPress Plugins".
-The name of the author is Carlos Fazenda.
-The name of the publisher is WordPress Plugin Repository.
-It was first get released on April 21, 2016.
-It was last get upgraded on November 22, 2018.
+The author name is Carlos Fazenda.
+The publisher is WordPress Plugin Repository.
+It was first get available on April 21, 2016.
+It was last get upgraded on January 22, 2020.

 Another WordPress plugin developed for duplicating post/page/custom post types.
 Duplicate Page plugin allows you to duplicate pages on your website with just one click.
 All you have to do is to install the plugin, activate it, select the plugin default settings, and you’re good to go.
 After you saved the settings, 'duplicate this' will appear under the post/pages options with the chosen duplicate post status.
 As you click on the button, a new post draft will appear in your post list, and you can get to making changes instantly.

 It is listed under "WordPress" > "WordPress Plugins".
 It is developed by Mndpsingh287.
 The publisher is WordPress Plugin Repository.
-It was first get released on May 04, 2016.
-It was last get updated on March 14, 2019.
+It was first get published on May 04, 2016.
+It was last get updated on March 26, 2020.